Perfect Particle Transmission through Duality Defects: A non-integrable example

-It is important to note that the impurity is a qubit distinct from the spin-1 physical space.
-This qubit is similar to the edge mode of the AKLT ground state, which transforms projectively under the $\mathbb{Z}_2\times\mathbb{Z}_{2}$ symmetry that is being gauged by the KT transform~\cite{KT_2,KT_1992,AKLT_1987,Pollmann_2012}.
-The scattering process is illustrated in Fig.~\ref{fig_TFIsing} $(d)$, with left and right are flipped for clarity.
+By construction, this $H$ can be unitarily transformed into a uniform Hamiltonian.
+Transmission across the impurity must therefore be perfect.
+The scattering process is illustrated in Fig.~\ref{fig_TFIsing}~(d), where the left and right sides have been interchanged for clarity.
+The elementary excitation in the ferromagnetic phase is a domain wall.
+A possible wavepacket realising such a domain wall can be created by replacing $X_j$ in Eq.~\eqref{eq:wavepacket} by $\mu_j=\prod_{k<j} S_k^x$.
 The domain wall, created in the ferromagnetic phase, propagates through the impurity and becomes invisible.
 This invisible wave then flips the edge spins of the SPT phase when it reaches the right boundary.
-The wave packet becomes invisible in $S^z$ in the SPT phase because it becomes a non-local string operator $\tilde{S}^z_n = e^{i\pi \sum_{j=1}^{n} S^{z}_j}S_n^{z}$~\cite{Nijs_1989}.
+The wavepacket becomes invisible in $S^z$ in the SPT phase because it becomes a non-local string operator $\tilde{S}^z_n = e^{i\pi \sum_{j=1}^{n} S^{z}_j}S_n^{z}$~\cite{Nijs_1989}.
 This string attachment is inferred from correlation functions, where $\langle S^{z}_iS^{z}_j\rangle = 0,$ when $i<I<j$ but $\langle \tilde{S}^{z}_iS^{z}_j\rangle \neq 0$.
 This is analogous to what was observed in the fermion-rotor model.
 A similar effect occurs for the spin-spin correlation function of the Ising model as reported in Ref.~\cite{Oshikawa:1996dj,Brehm:2015lja}.